Why we teach maths

 In Key Stages 1 and 2, we follow the National Curriculum.

-In Years 1, 2, 3, 4 and 5 Maths is taught using Maths No Problem text books, which support children in learning Maths through the Mastery approach.
+In Years 1, 2, 3, 4, 5 and 6 Maths is taught using Maths No Problem text books, which support children in learning Maths through the Teaching for Mastery approach.

 Throughout the school we use 1:1 and small group teaching to enhance our Maths class teaching, to enable pupils to reach the highest possible standards in Maths by addressing any individual gaps or misconceptions.

 Children are given regular opportunities to apply their mathematical knowledge through problem solving, puzzles and investigations.

 Our Maths Policy and Calculation Policy show how the children’s mathematical knowledge develops through the school: